jovotech/jovo-starter-web-overlay/README.md

 ![Jovo Web Client to App](img/jovo-web-client-to-app.png)

-> Note: For demo purposes and the ease of getting started quickly, the template uses the [Web Speech API](https://wicg.github.io/speech-api/) as an ASR, which is not always accurate.
-For better performance, you can integrate one of our integrations of several [cloud ASRs](https://www.jovo.tech/marketplace/tag/asr).
+> Note: For demo purposes and the ease of getting started quickly, the template uses the [Web Speech API](https://wicg.github.io/speech-api/) as an ASR, which only works on Google Chrome.
+To use the Web integration on other browsers, you can integrate one of our integrations of several [cloud ASRs](https://www.jovo.tech/marketplace/tag/asr).

 ## Getting started